collective/pyf.api/README.rst

 Python Package Filter API
 =========================

+Archived, we now use the Typesense API directly, this package was working with elasticsearch backend.

 The Python Package Filter API (``pyf.api``)  helps you easily identify and evaluate python packages using classifiers, stats etc.